All Episodes

 There are exceptions to everything.

-But I think that this is a this is a great illustration here uh of just who this woman is.
+But I think that this is a great illustration here of just who this woman is.

-And commanders in chief do not get to think this way because every decision they make has consequences, and you can't pretend the consequences didn't happen and just swipe them off and wipe the sweat clean by running around and says, Yeah, if I'd known I wouldn't have done this.
+And you can't pretend the consequences didn't happen and just swipe them off and wipe the sweet clean by running around and says, Yeah, if I'd have known that, I wouldn't have done this.

 Somebody better tell Mrs. Clinton this if she doesn't understand it, because you can't do this once you become president.

-And if you do if you betray this kind of thinking, or portray this kind of thinking to people, uh you're you're they're really not going to consider you in that rarefied air that they put presidential candidates in.
+And if you betray this kind of thinking or portray this kind of thinking to people, they're really not going to consider you in that rarefied air that they put presidential candidates in.

-Uh and whatever I think I think with whatever she says or does, and it's just like Barack Obama.
+And whatever, I think, I think whatever she says or does, and it's just like Barack Obama.

 We know why she's doing it.

-They will not properly analyze this if they would say if President Bush did it or another presidential uh candidate.
+They will not properly analyze this if they would, say, if President Bush did it or another presidential candidate.

 We'll be back in a moment.